Dental Implants vs Dentures Virginia Beach, VA

 Dental Implants vs. Dentures

-Dentures are custom artificial teeth.
-A technician creates them in a dental laboratory with impressions of your mouth and teeth.
-Our dentist provides complete dentures for a patient who is missing all their teeth.
-We can also provide partial dentures to fill in the gaps from a row of missing teeth.
+Dentures are custom-made artificial teeth.
+A technician creates them in a dental lab using impressions of your mouth and teeth.
+Our dentist offers complete dentures for patients who are missing all their teeth, and partial dentures for those missing some teeth in a row.

-Partial dentures can either consist of a plastic base or metal framework.
-They stay in place with clasps and rest around the remaining teeth.
-However, partial dentures are not a long-term tooth replacement solution.
+Partial dentures can have either a plastic base or a metal framework.
+They stay in place with clasps that rest around your remaining teeth.
+However, partial dentures are not a long-term solution for replacing teeth.

 Dental implants are metal posts that a dentist or oral surgeon surgically places into the jawbone.
-They consist of titanium, a material that the human body accepts well.
-Our dental implants will permanently sit just below your gum line.
+Made from titanium, a material well-accepted by the body, these implants permanently sit just below your gum line.

 What are the Pros and Cons of Dentures?